the-anna-project/annad/doc/development/makefile.md

 make use of the following targets.

 ### all
-This target starts code generation and compiles binaries like `annad` and `annactl`.
+This target starts code generation and compiles the `annad` binary.
 ```
 make all
 ```